stashed/stash/docs/setup/upgrade.md

 If you are upgrading Stash to a patch release, please reapply the [installation instructions](/docs/setup/install.md).
 That will upgrade the operator pod to the new version and fix any RBAC issues.

+## Upgrading from 0.6.x to 0.7.x

+There are no backward incompatiable changes in this release.

 ## Upgrading from 0.5.x to 0.6.x

 The format for `Restic` object has changed in backward incompatiable manner between 0.5.x and 0.7.0-rc.0 .
 The steps involved in upgrading Stash operator to 0.7.0-rc.0 from prior version involves the following steps: